ddgob/essay_answers/README.md

 - **SentenceEmbedding**: This class represents a sentence and its corresponding embedding, providing methods for calculating cosine similarity and finding the most similar sentence.
 - **SentenceTransformer (BERT)**: This class (imported from external library) enables the use of the BERT model `all-mpnet-base-v2`
-- **Encoder**: This class is responsible for encoding essay sentences and queries into embeddings using a pre-trained SentenceTransformer model.
+- **Encoder**: This class is responsible for encoding essay sentences and queries into embeddings using the BERT model described before.
 - **TestPreProcessor**: This class preprocesses the essay by splitting it into paragraphs and sentences, identifying subtitles, and organizing text for further analysis.
 - **AnswerService**: The service class that handles the core logic of finding answers to the queries by comparing query embeddings with essay embeddings and subtitles.
-- **EssayAnswersAPI**: This class encapsulates the API logic and provides the /answers endpoint for receiving essay and query input, coordinating the validation and answer generation process.
+- **EssayAnswersAPI**: This class encapsulates the API logic and provides the `/answers` endpoint (and others) for receiving essay and query input, coordinating the validation and answer generation process.

 - **AnswerServiceSpan and BertForQuestionAnswering**: These classes will be described in the section [*Extra: Reimplementation using a new model*](#extra-reimplementation-using-a-new-model)